SeverinDK/moment-timer/README.md

 # timer.js

 ###Synopsis
 I wrote this script to get more control over timers in JavaScript.
-Like any other web developer I use timers for a lot of different.
+Like any other web developer I use timers for a lot of different tasks.
 Sadly, many times when I have worked with timers in my time as a web developer, I don't feel like I have the enough control over the timers.
 That's why I decided to rewrite the timers, so they work exactly as I would expect timers to work.
 These are rewrites of JavaScripts <b>setInterval</b> & <b>setTimeout</b> I will continue to update on this script for a little while yet, until it fully covers my needs.

 ###Live Demo
 CodePen Demo: http://codepen.io/SeverinDK/pen/ALQJqo